shamim1258/Shamim/Technology/Python/functions.md

    -  We cannot add more position argument after '\*arg' example `def myfun(a, b, c, *arg, d)` here we cannot add 'd'.

 ## Lambda Function
--  Lambda function are anonymous function with a single expression not multiline function.
+-  Lambda function are anonymous function with any number of arguments but only one expression, which is evaluated and returned.
 -  `lambda` keyword is used to create anonymous functions.
+-
 -  Syntax
     - `lambda arguments : expression`.
 -  Example - Here `myfun(3)` 3 is argument for function myfunc not lambda `mydoubler(10,20)` is arguments to lambda function.